andrewgu/ModConfigMenu/README.md

 ### Credits

-In addition to our two contributors, many thanks to two collaborators who have been critical to this project:
+In addition to our two contributors, many thanks to three collaborators who have contributed code and have otherwise been critical to this project:

 * Superd22
 * BlueRaja